 This step is so very, very important.
-I can’t tell you how many times I plateaued in my language learning JUST because I lacked a clear sense of direction – a next step, if you will.
-If you spend a little time at the beginning deciding on how you’ll go about studying, you’ll save yourself so much time along the way.
+I can’t tell you how many times I plateaued in my language learning JUST because I lacked a clear sense of direction – the next step, if you will.
+If you spend a little time in the beginning deciding on how you’ll go about studying, you’ll save yourself so much time along the way.

 And don’t worry if your study plan changes!
 That’s okay.
 As we get into a language and our interests and learning styles change, it’s normal to reevaluate what we’re doing and head along a new path.
 The important thing is to start out with a plan, even if you need to modify it later on.

 4 // Select about 3-4 resources that you’ll work with

 I, personally, do not advise working with any more than three to four resources for any given languages at a time because I believe that there is too much repetition involved when we bounce from resource to resource.
 In my opinion, one of the best ways to ensure that you continually move forward in your learning is by thoroughly working through a limited number of resources.

 I also feel that it’s best to ensure that the resources you’re using are diverse in that they each cover different aspects of the four core language skills: reading, writing, listening and speaking.

 As a reference, I usually start out with:

 1) A coursebook like Assimil because it includes listening, reading and writing;

 2) Pimsleur because it covers speaking and listening;

 3) Memrise because it includes reading and writing (and sometimes listening); and